-Brittany Murphy reaches the peak of her beauty and her comedic best as Sarah.
+Brittany Murphy reaches the peak of her beauty and comedic best as Sarah.
 Garbed in leather pants and the hippest trends, Murphy epitomizes sex appeal placed in a tiny little package.
-Eight years after her “big breakthrough” in Clueless, Just Married and the year 2003 marked the exact precipice of Murphy’s career.
+Eight years after her “big breakthrough” in “Clueless,” “Just Married,” and the year 2003 marked the exact precipice of Murphy’s career.

-The man who made looking dumb look cool in That 70’s Show begins his relevancy as a serious actor.
-Yes, this is a comedy, but Kutcher proves from this film on that he will be a big game player.
-No longer will Kutcher stay stuck in the Dumb And Dumber mentality role.
-Instead Kutcher opens his future to films like A Lot Like Love and my personal favorite film, The Butterfly Effect.
+The man who made looking dumb look cool in “That 70’s Show” begins his relevancy as a serious actor.
+It may be a comedy, but Kutcher proves from this film that he will be a big game player.
+No longer will Kutcher stay stuck in the “Dumb And Dumber” mentality role.
+Instead, Kutcher opens his future to films like “A Lot Like Love” and my favorite movie, “The Butterfly Effect.”

 The film does suffer from the childish feel that belongs in a teen comedy.
-Most of the blame falls on the director, Scott Levy, who carries this disposition through a majority of his films including the recent Date Night.
-Both films lacked maturity that is needed to not feel like one Levy’s children’s films (Night at the Museum, Pink Panther, and Cheaper By The Dozen).
-With this immaturity comes overacting from the performers and a weak, collapsible suspense of disbelief.
+Most of the blame falls on the director, Scott Levy, who carries this disposition through most of his films, including the recent “Date Night.”
+Both movies lack the maturity needed to not feel like one of Levy’s children’s films (“Night at the Museum,” “Pink Panther,” and “Cheaper By The Dozen”).
+With this immaturity comes overacting from the performers and weak, collapsible suspense of disbelief.

-Not only does Just Married feel like a PG film at times, but it contains the dreaded element I like to refer to as the “underdog pummel” or “the Ben Stiller Effect”, which is the relentlessly knocking down of the characters, until they are tragically beaten into submission.
-The name “the Ben Stiller Effect” derives from a majority of Stiller’s films (Meet The Parents, Duplex, and Heartbreak Kid, just to name the bare minimum) where he plays the underdog that can never catch a break.
-These films can normally be overwhelming offering little or no reward for the audience besides the average cookie-cutter ending.
+Not only does “Just Married” feel like a PG film at times, but it contains the dreaded element I like to refer to as the “underdog pummel” or “the Ben Stiller Effect,” which is the relentlessly knocking down of the characters.
+The name “the Ben Stiller Effect” derives from a majority of Stiller’s films (“Meet The Parents,” “Duplex,” and “Heartbreak Kid,” to name a few), where he plays the underdog that can never catch a break.
+These films can typically be overwhelming, offering little or no reward for the audience besides the average cookie-cutter ending.

-Despite these faults, Just Married comes through with heart and two great performances.
-Kutcher capitalizes on his bumbling, lovable big guy routine while Murphy skirts around in fashion, embodying pure adorability.
-Most will invest in Just Married to test the young love venture and most will fall in the love with the relationship and there constant fluctuations.
-Had the film gone “Rated R“, Just Married would be an instant classic.
+Despite these faults, “Just Married” comes through with heart and two great performances.
+Kutcher capitalizes on his bumbling, lovable guy routine while Murphy skirts around in fashion, embodying pure adorability.
+Most will invest in “Just Married” to test the young love venture, and most will fall in love with the relationship and its constant fluctuations.
+Had the film gone Rated R, “Just Married” would be an instant classic.
 Instead, Tom lets Sarah’s dog jump out the lowest windowsill ever contrived and lies to her about it.